FACT SHEET – UQAM 2025/26

 Undergraduate programs eligibilityStudents must have completed the equivalent of at least one year of full-time study in the program in which they are registered at their home university.

-Graduate programs eligibilityStudents must have completed their Licence.
+Graduate programs eligibilityStudents must have completed their Bachelor’s degree at the time of their participation in the exchange program.

 Some Master’s programs require successful completion of 16 years of education before participating in the exchange program at UQAM, that is to say that some candidates will need to have completed one year of their Master’s program prior to the exchange program.